UCB-Psychology-QuACK/site/summer_bootcamp/bootcamp.md

 ### Materials guide
 We are committed to open science and we make all of our resources and teaching materials freely available for offline learning.
-* **Practice materials**: These include all starter code, data, and questions or prompts used in independent and/or group work.
+* **Practice materials**: These include all starter code, data, and prompts for independent and/or group work.
 This will be available before each session.
 * **Live demo script**: Each session will begin with a demo where we introduce some fundemental skills and key concepts.
 We will share this code after each session.
 * **Slides**: Any slides used will be made available for download after the session.
 * **Recording**: We will be recording all of our sessions.
 If you miss a session we encourage you to watch the recording!